 Seahorse dwellings of a city’s glory days …

-Here are some fantastic images of the grand resort hotels that were located in Long Branch through the years — mostly back at the turn of the 20th century.
-The city’s natural bluff along the oceanfront provided a spectacular setting for these massive wooden public palaces.
-This was when the city was serving as the nation’s first great vacation destinations.
+Here are some fantastic images of the grand resort hotels that once blanketed the Long Branch coast — mostly back at the turn of the 20th century.
+The city’s natural bluff along the ocean provided a spectacular setting for these massive wooden public palaces.
+All classes of citizens enjoyed the beaches and the breezes.
+It was the age when Long Branch was the nation’s grandest vacation destination.

 I’m so fascinated by the great old seashore lodges that sprawled along the city shoreline.
 At the peak of the Long Branch resort craze, a visitor could get a room including four large meals for $4 per day at the best hotels.

 It’s the sheer size of some of the places I can’t get over.
 Have a look …

 LB coast before major hotel development, 1857.

 Hotels along Long Branch coast, Harper’s Weekly, August 1873.